-Archer maintains a strong commitment to fostering diversity in the firm and strives to create a workplace environment which embraces differences in perspectives and cultures so that all can work in an atmosphere of inclusion and respect.
+Archer maintains a strong commitment to fostering diversity and inclusion in the firm and strives to create a workplace environment which embraces differences in perspectives and cultures so that all can work in an atmosphere of inclusion and respect.
 This not only provides Archer employees with an opportunity to flourish in their careers, but also optimizes the firm’s ability to provide exceptional service to its clients.
-The communities we serve in New York, New Jersey and Philadelphia, are cultural meccas, so we strive to be diverse in the services each lawyer offers, including, environmental, employment, business and corporate, family and estate planning and insurance law.
 Diversity widens our experience and perspective for understanding the needs of our clients and the community and enhances our ability to serve a broad client base while also creating additional opportunities to attract and develop talented professionals and staff.

-The Diversity Committee at Archer was created to review, recommend and implement policies and initiatives which put into practice our overarching goal of building a diverse team of attorneys.
-Diversity Committee membership is approved by the firm’s Board of Directors and the President of the firm sits on the Committee.
-Members of the Committee include lawyers from a variety of locations including Philadelphia and New Jersey, backgrounds, professional roles, and practice areas such as family, commercial litigation or labor law.
+The Diversity & Inclusion Committee at Archer was created to review, recommend and implement policies and initiatives which put into practice our overarching goal of building a diverse team of attorneys.
+Committee membership is approved by the firm’s Board of Directors and the President of the firm sits on the Committee.
+Members of the Committee include attorneys from a variety of backgrounds, professional roles, practice areas, and are from several of the firm’s office locations.

-The core functions of the Diversity Committee include:
+The core functions of the Diversity & Inclusion Committee include:

-- Maintaining up-to-date knowledge of initiatives and best practices in the legal industry for enhancing diversity and inclusion at the firm and serving as a resource for those who request the Committee’s advice or support; and
+- Maintaining up-to-date knowledge of initiatives and best practices in the legal industry for enhancing diversity and inclusion at the firm and serving as a resource for those who request the Committee’s advice or support.

 - Recommending opportunities, such as conferences, networking events and organization membership, which enhance professional development and support the firm’s diversity initiatives.